mattherndon/dsred/content/pages/blog/index.md

   title:
     textAlign: center
 seo:
-  metaTitle: Journal - Blog articles based on personal views and opinions in my life.
+  metaTitle: Journal - Blog articles that reflect personal views and opinions.
   metaDescription: >-
     This is the blog of the demo site where we post about technology, product, and design.